AdamMeyers/The_Termolator/README.txt

    FILE.terms -- this identifies terms inline, by means of our chunking program.
 The start and end positions point to character offsets in the .txt3 file.
-   FILE.abbr -- this file identifies relations between abbreviations and full forms in text FILE.tchunk and FILE.tchunk.nps -- these are files that organize the terms from FILE.terms into a form that the distributional system can process
+   FILE.abbr -- this file identifies relations between abbreviations and full forms in text FILE.subtring -- this file includes both terms from FILE.terms and well-formed substrings  of those words used by the distributional system.
+		    Note that in earlier versions of Termolator, .tchunk and .tchunk.nps files were used for a similar purpose.

 6) In addition the following files are created for purposes of speeding up processing in multiple runs: